 So, you’ve finally done what many people haven’t: get your disability claim approved.
 Great job!
-But it’s not yet the end of your journey.
+But getting approved for disability is not yet the end of your journey.
 On the contrary, it is just the start of a long wait before you finally receive your first disability check.

 Why Disability Checks Are Delayed

-If your disability check takes longer than your expected date, it could be because of:
+If your disability check didn’t arrive at your expected date, it could be because of:

 - Outdated Records.
 If you fail to update the SSA of a change in address or banking details, it can affect your disability payments.
-The SSA won’t be able to send you the payments if they don’t know where to send it.
+Obviously, the SSA won’t be able to send you the payments if they don’t know where to send them.

 - Backlog in SSA Processing.
 Due to the huge number of claims, it can take a lot longer for the SSA to process your first payment.